(Visited 3,401 times, 1 visits today)

-The LEX apartment complex consists of a 35-story, 297-unit tower connected to a 7-story, 36-unit loft building by a 6-story 367-space parking garage.
-The complex also has ground-level retail space.
+The Arrive LEX apartment complex consists of a 35-story, 297-unit tower connected to a 7-story, 36-unit loft building by a 6-story 367-space parking garage.
+The complex also has ground-level retail space which includes a South Loop Market.

-The LEX offers 12 different one-, two- and three-bedroom, two-bath floor plans.
-One-bedroom apartments have one or one-and-a-half baths, and one of the plans has a den.
+Arrive LEX offers 12 different one-, and two-bedroom, two-bath floor plans.
+One of the 1-bedroom plans has a separate den.
 Two-bedroom units have either one or two baths and several plans include a den.
-Three-bedroom units have two baths.

 The apartments have open floor plans with 9- or 10-foot ceiling heights, floor-to-ceiling windows and generously-sized balconies.
 All of the apartments have in-unit washer / dryers.
 Living areas have hardwood floors and bedrooms are carpeted.
 Closet space is good.